 I repeat: Great big bayonette.

 But of course, the most memorable scene might be the dinner scene.
-When it is learned that the enemies are about to invade the British palace, Sir Ruff-Diamond decides to “do nothing” and organises a fancy dinner attended by him, his wife, Princess Jelhi, Captain Keene, Major Shorthouse (Julian Holloway), Brother Belcher, and a few musicians to create an ambiance.
-The scene is totally absurd as, while the palace is being attacked, the people attending the dinner acts as if everything was normal, with Lady Ruff-Diamond removing plaster that has fallen on her from time to time, without worrying too much about it.
+When it is learned that the enemies are about to invade the British palace, Sir Ruff-Diamond decides to “do nothing” and organises a fancy dinner.
+This one is attended by him, his wife, Princess Jelhi, Captain Keene, Major Shorthouse (Julian Holloway), Brother Belcher, and a few musicians to create an ambience.
+The scene is totally absurd as, while the palace is being attacked, the people attending the dinner acts as if everything was normal.
+Lady Ruff-Diamond removing plaster that has fallen on her from time to time, without worrying too much about it.
 The only one who can’t enjoy his dinner as relaxed as the others is Brother Belcher, who thinks he has landed in a madhouse.